davydos/vividwealth-app/workflow_state.md

 ## Known Issues
 - ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
-- ❌ EAS.json configuration has invalid "hooks" property causing build failures
+- ~EAS.json configuration has invalid "hooks" property causing build failures~ (Fixed by removing hooks property)
+- ❌ EAS project not initialized in CI environment - must run 'eas init' in workflow
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)